CQCL/hugr/specification/hugr.md

 Incoming ports are associated with exactly one edge, or many `ControlFlow` edges.
 All dataflow edges associated with a port have the same type; thus a port has a well defined type, matching that of its adjoining edges.
-The incoming and outgoing ports of a node are (separately) ordered.
+The incoming and outgoing ports of a node are ordered and have separate namespaces meaning that the first output port will be "0" regardless of how many input ports there are.

 The sequences of incoming and outgoing port types (carried on `Value` edges) of a node constitute its *signature*.